Here's Our Rant About Northern Oil and Gas Inc. (NOG)

 NOG’s Market Performance

-NOG stocks went up by 12.93% for the week, with a monthly drop of -5.99% and a quarterly performance of 13.67%, while its annual performance rate touched 76.39%.
-The volatility ratio for the week stands at 6.87% while the volatility levels for the past 30 days are set at 5.64% for Northern Oil and Gas Inc..
-The simple moving average for the period of the last 20 days is 3.03% for NOG stocks with a simple moving average of 25.75% for the last 200 days.
+NOG stocks went up by 17.01% for the week, with a monthly jump of 6.48% and a quarterly performance of 19.01%, while its annual performance rate touched 75.03%.
+The volatility ratio for the week stands at 7.18% while the volatility levels for the past 30 days are set at 5.82% for Northern Oil and Gas Inc..
+The simple moving average for the period of the last 20 days is 7.94% for NOG stocks with a simple moving average of 30.90% for the last 200 days.

 Analysts’ Opinion of NOG